conan-io/conan-io.github.io/_posts/2021-10-28-conancenter-bintray-remote-eol.markdown

 With the shutdown of the old Bintray remote, we finish the transition since the Bintray sunset and the unique and official remote for ConanCenter is `https://center.conan.io`, configured as `conancenter` by default in the Conan client.
-Note that this remote will continue to work without issue during the dates specified above.
+Note that this remote will continue working without issue during the dates specified above.

 ## Migration steps (if needed)